lirsacc/Responsive-Grid/readme.md

 The system is pretty basic in itself :

-+	Encapsulate any fluid row in `.row` class, for a 100% width row, use the `.row-full` class
++	Encapsulate any fluid row in `.row` class, for a 100% width row, use the `.row--full` class
 +	Columns are set with the `.column` class plus the number of column it spans (written in letters), like this `.column.two` to span two columns
 +	You can offset columns by adding the class `.offset` plus the number of columns you want to offset it with `.by-number`, like `.by-two`
 +	You can hide/display rows; columns or anything with the `no-mobile` and `mobile-only` classes

 ####Sass Mixins

-There's also the option of using sass mixins to avoid adding non-semantic classes, you can find them in grid.scss.
+There's also the option of using sass mixins to avoid adding non-semantic classes, you can find them in grid.mix.scss.

 ####Customize